MichaelRoyceCarroll/oneAPI-samples/RenderingToolkit/GettingStarted/02_embree_gsg/README.md

 ## Key Implementation Details

-This source code is constructed to build with a C++ or a C compiler.
+This source code is constructed to build with a C++11 or a C99 compiler.

 ## License